MiguelAlho/NetstandardSample/README.md

 ```

-Ìn the net461, net462 and net471 (old csproj) `MultitargetLib`'s `System.Console` ref was loaded from the installed framework folder (v4.0.30319);
+* In the net461, net462 and net471 (old csproj) `MultitargetLib`'s `System.Console` ref was loaded from the installed framework folder (v4.0.30319);
-`WriteACompilationSpecificMessage` writes "net45" so we can see that the `net45` compilation was loaded for the lib (as expected), which is a bit strange - while for `net45`that would seem to be "normal" for net461 and abouve I'd expect the netstandard since it is compatible.
+* `WriteACompilationSpecificMessage` writes "net45" so we can see that the `net45` compilation was loaded for the lib (as expected), which is a bit strange - while for `net45`that would seem to be "normal" for net461 and abouve I'd expect the netstandard since it is compatible.
 Instead, it opted for the compatible version from the installed FW.
-`NetstandardOnlyLib` writes it's string so `Net461` and abouve projects can load `netstandard1.0` libs correctly.
+* `NetstandardOnlyLib` writes it's string so `Net461` and abouve projects can load `netstandard1.0` libs correctly.
-`MultitargetLibWithDependencies` can make the webrequest and uses the `net45` compilation - since it loads `System.Net.Http` from the installed FW folder.
+* `MultitargetLibWithDependencies` can make the webrequest and uses the `net45` compilation - since it loads `System.Net.Http` from the installed FW folder.

 ```
 ---------------------------------------